 This is a really good question, especially for all those who hold to a high Christology, whereby Jesus, possessing all of the properties of the Godhead, would be incapable of error.
 After all, could it really be the case that God might flunk a simple exam on Ancient Near Eastern history?
+Likely not, if He is indeed the greatest conceivable Being.

 I see two possible solutions to this problem: one, that Jesus concealed knowledge from His audience for some greater good, or two, that Jesus, like his contemporaries, didn’t actually know the facts of the matter.
 Neither of these conclusions, however, should diminish our faith in the God-man, nor the reliability of the Scriptures.